 Coastal Life

 With the changing of seasons, the Alaskan coast moves from icy stillness to layers of vibrant life.
 Where fall once signaled the beginning of southern migrations, the spring welcomes in new life and returning residents as the ice melts.
-The days lengthen and animals start to rouse just as others are making their annual trip back.
-Many coastal species follow the warming waters to northern regions for an abundance of food.
-These organic incentives to the Alaska whale migration create the thriving and growing ecosystems we love to observe and explore.
+The days lengthen, and animals start to rouse just as others are making their annual trip back.
+Many coastal species follow the warming waters into northern regions in search of abundant food.
+(Malibran et al., 2024) These organic incentives to the Alaska whale migration create the thriving and growing ecosystems we love to observe and explore.

 Whales of Alaska

-The most common migrant to the beaches of Alaska are the endangered Humpback whale.
+The most common migrant to Alaska’s beaches is the endangered Humpback whale.
 As many as 10,000 humpbacks will migrate to Alaska each year.
-They enjoy the abundance of food provided by the seasonally warm waters the arctic provides.
-Many different species will also migrate to Alaska for similar reasons such as the Orca, Beluga, and Grey Whales, among many other species.
+(Gabriele et al., 2017) They enjoy the abundance of food provided by the seasonally warm waters of the Arctic.
+Many species also migrate to Alaska for similar reasons, such as the Orca, Beluga, and Grey Whales.
+(Gray Whale Migration, n.d.)

 First Hand Experiences